dreamcatcher-tech/network/Inbox/2024-01-03 2009 noschema implementing actions or protocols.md

 pgp sing can be used to handle server identity ?

+walk in git could be how lensing is implemented.

 lol we get all the commit analyzing tools of git that we can use to replay situations.
 We should use the commits as a form of json message or some kind of useful info.